Kaarel Kilvet

-Kaarel Kilvet (13 July 1944 Pärnu – 30 April 2005 Tallinn) was an Estonian actor, singer and director.
+Kaarel Kilvet (13 July 1944 in Pärnu – 30 April 2005 in Tallinn) was an Estonian actor, singer and director.

 In 1970 he graduated from Tallinn State Conservatory's Performing Arts Department.
 1970-1993 he was an actor and director in Estonian Youth Theatre.
 1993-1998 he was a director in Endla Theatre.
 Since 1998 he was a freelancer.

 He was a member of the folk music groups Kukerpillid and Leegajus, and a founder and member of the folk and comedy musical trio Hampelmann, with Jüri Aarma and Lauri Nebel.

 Besides stage roles he appeared also in several films and in radio theatre.